Battle of Tepic (1911): Battle

-Holmdahl and 7 officers were brought before Espinosa, who asked them to join his Junta.
+Holmdahl and seven officers were brought before Espinosa, who asked them to join his Junta.
 They refused and then wisely fled to the mountains, from where they joined 280 Cora Indians loyal to Madero.
-Holmdahl, the 7 officers, and the Indians attacked Tepic, armed with bows and arrows and an old brass cannon.
+Holmdahl, the seven officers, and the Indians attacked Tepic, armed with bows and arrows and an old brass cannon.

-Espinosa and his forces numbering between 2,000 to 5,000 men while his men were armed with guns.
+Espinosa and his forces numbering between 2,000 and 5,000 men while his men were armed with guns.
 Holmdahl had presumed that Espinosa's men would defect and join their cause.
 They didn't and the battle erupting into a brutal fight on the city streets.
-Holmdahl and his men outnumbered began to loose ground, while Holmdahl was wounded by a shell that burst near him killing the man next to him.
-After 36 hours of fighting, Holmdahl's forces were defeated with 2/3 of their men dead including all 7 officers.
+Holmdahl and his men outnumbered began to lose ground, while Holmdahl was wounded by a shell that burst near him killing the man next to him.
+After 36 hours of fighting, Holmdahl's forces were defeated with 2/3 of their men dead including all seven officers.

 Aftermath

 Holmdahl would disband his faction and join Madero's cause and would distinguish himself during the revolution.
-Espinosa on the otherside would later loose tepic, be exiled by Victoriano Huerta, and later assassinated.
+Espinosa on the other hand would later lose Tepic, be exiled by Victoriano Huerta, and later assassinated.